-For purposes of risk identification and management, major risks are defined as critical events but, with proper management monitoring, can be endured by the Company.
+For the purposes of risk identification and management, major risks are defined as critical events but, with proper management monitoring, can be endured by the Company.
 CAC does its risk management by going through the following processes:

-1. The identification of risks is undertaken by the Company.
-2. An analysis is made as to how and why the identified risks may impact on the Company, based on severity or level of gravity of the event and the likelihood of the event happening, using a provided risk matrix.
-3. Mitigation measures are formulated to address the risk.
-4. The effectiveness of the mitigation measures is monitored.
-5. A report is then made on how the risk was handled and how the Company fared.
+1. Identify risks affecting or may affect the Company and its business.
+2. Analyze as to how and why the identified risks may impact on the Company, based on severity or level of gravity of the event and the likelihood of the event happening, using a provided risk matrix.
+3. Formulate mitigating measures to address the risks.
+4. Monitor the effectiveness of the controls and mitigating measures implemented.
+5. Prepare a report and communicate on how the risk was handled and how the Company fared.